 I am an artist living in Aotearoa New Zealand.
 Raised by the Baltic Sea and adopted by the Southern Ocean, I feel deeply at home in the natural world.

 Currently I co-create with muka, the inner fibre of harakeke.
 My intuitive process starts with individual plants I regard as personalities. https://www.islafabu.com/blog/forest-in-a-tear-drop

 Each of my artworks is rooted in the natural world.
 Natural fibres and colours from the land are my medium.
 Growing, gathering and processing these living things with attention, respect and love are at the heart of my practice.

-I have a passion for the twirling act of hand spinning.
+These devices allow a release within Isla that sets free her passion for the twirling act of hand spinning.
 When I spin I feel connected to something bigger than me.
 I’m in the flow – free to play with ideas and techniques.
 The resulting innovative yarns are the building blocks of my multilayered fibre pieces.